Michael Ryan

 Dr. Ryan has lectured and conducted research in Algeria, Barbados, Brazil, Bulgaria, Cameroon, China, Colombia, Croatia, the Dominican Republic, Egypt, Germany, India, Jordan, Kenya, Malaysia, New Zealand, Nigeria, Peru, the Palestinian Territories, the Philippines, Singapore, South Africa, South Korea, Taiwan, Tanzania, Thailand, Uganda, the United Arab Emirates, and in Geneva.

 Dr. Ryan advises student teams with global capstone experiences in the MSB/SFS executive Master of International Business and Policy and Executive MBA programs.
-To provide project experiences to meet the diverse interests and goals of students, Dr. Ryan established collaborations for projects with multilateral institutions such as the African Development Bank, the Organization of American States, and the World Bank, with nongovernmental organizations such as the Global Food Institute, Save the Children, and the US-Mexico Foundation, and with companies such as Medtronic regarding emerging economy strategies, with Microsoft Philanthropies regarding their global digital education programs, and with Starbucks regarding their coffee sustainability initiatives.
+To provide project experiences to meet the diverse interests and goals of students, Dr. Ryan established collaborations for projects with multilateral institutions such as the African Development Bank, the Organization of American States, and the World Bank, with nongovernmental organizations such as the Global Food Institute, Save the Children, and the US-Mexico Foundation, and with companies such as Medtronic regarding emerging economy strategies and Microsoft Philanthropies regarding their global digital education programs.

 Dr. Ryan studies developing and emerging economy institutions.
 He contributed in 2021 an article to American Review of Public Administration regarding collaborative network governance by public administrators of international donors, international nongovernmental organizations, and domestic civil society groups for HIV/AIDS action based on field research in Uganda.
 He edited a special issue of Business Ethics Quarterly in 2005 concerning the biomedical innovation process, patent policies, and access to HIV/AIDS medicines.